ossamamehmood/Hacktoberfest/readme.md

 ## This project is perfect for your first pull request

-Make your first Pull Request and earn a free tee from GitHub!
+Make your first Pull Request and earn a free T-shirt from Hacktoberfest!

 ## Instructions-